 But as the internet advanced so did the online casinos which made full use of the new technology available making sites more accessible, fun to play at, and perhaps most importantly, far more secure.

 And as technology advanced so did the phones until we could own a phone that would reliably play the games on a screen that was big enough to see without using a magnifying glass!
 Now a smartphone can be shopped for with the weekly food run – no need to visit a specialised shop in 2019!

-Earlier games were simple as the phones were simple but even so if you had spoken to a casino owner in the early days of Vegas and told them that in the future it would be possible to read a Sing Bingo review then at a touch of a fingertip go to the bingo site and enjoy the games on offer via your phone, they would have probably had you committed for being quite mad.
+Earlier games were simple as the phones were simple but even so if you had spoken to a casino owner in the early days of Vegas and told them that in the future it would be possible to read a bingo site review then at a touch of a fingertip go there and enjoy the games on offer via your phone, they would have probably had you committed for being quite mad.

 Bingo is the perfect example of an age-old game that has transferred over to the smaller screen almost seamlessly – the game in all of its variations ticks a lot of boxes for many people as online sites have managed to keep the social side of the game where players can gather, enjoy a few laughs whilst playing a game or two.

 Today, we see that evolution continue as all the major players in the gambling industry now have mobile divisions in the firms which are dedicated to revamping popular old titles and creating them into something new as well as developing new games which can all be played whenever and wherever a player chooses.